Musical modes are just holes

 Staying in Phrygian Dominant, let’s slightly tweak the second part of the melody to linger around that third note a bit longer, hopping briefly to fourth and back for even more dramatic effect.

-But as exotic as this mode may sound, it would be wrong to label it as belonging to any particular region of the world or style of music.
+It’s like music from “One Thousand And One Nights”!
+But it can also be used in other contexts too.
 For example, Muse’s “Stockholm Syndrome” intro riff is, you guessed it - Phrygian Dominant.
-And sure, it has a sinister vibe, but honestly it doesn’t really sound Arabic or Spanish to me.
+It doesn’t really sound Arabic or Spanish to me.
 That’s the beauty of modes - not only do they make music more interesting, but they are also versatile enough to be incorporated anywhere, instead of being tied to a particular genre.

 That’s all for now!
 Thanks for getting this far, and consider further exploring this rabbit hole for yourself.
 It’s highly rewarding.